tateemma/Web-Scraping/README.md

 # Web-Scraping

-An example of web scraping from my final year undergraduate project.
+An example of web scraping from my BSc studies final year project.
 It collects sports news articles from a news website.

+Tags: `web scraping` `news scraping`